How SAFE Notes Affect Your 409A Valuation

 A report that lacks these items but still purports to value a SAFE-funded company has a documentation gap that is fixable on revision — ask the appraiser to add the missing analysis before relying on the report for option grants.
 For the broader cap-table considerations that affect 409A modeling, see our coverage of how your cap table affects your 409A valuation and the related discussion of 409A valuation with convertible notes.

-SAFE notes are not a 409A loophole and are not exempt from disclosure.
-They are convertible securities that the IRS, the Treasury Regulations, and the AICPA Practice Aid all treat as material to the valuation of common stock.
-The correct treatment of a 409A valuation safe notes situation requires: complete disclosure of every outstanding SAFE, careful attention to pre-money vs post-money form, OPM backsolve modeling that respects the actual SAFE conversion terms, and explicit documentation in the report so the methodology can be defended.
+SAFE notes are not a 409A loophole.
+They are convertible securities that the IRS, Treasury Regulations, and AICPA Practice Aid treat as material to common stock valuation.
+A defensible 409A requires: full disclosure of every outstanding SAFE, correct pre- vs post-money modeling, OPM backsolve that respects actual conversion terms, and explicit documentation in the report.

-Founders who get this right preserve the IRS safe harbor on every option grant under the 409A and avoid the most common path to a defective 409A among SAFE-funded startups: an undisclosed SAFE, a mis-modeled post-money SAFE, or an OPM backsolve that took a shortcut the AICPA Practice Aid does not allow.
-Founders who get it wrong are typically the ones who discover the problem during M&A due diligence or in an IRS examination — long after the option grants are out and the cost of fixing the defect has multiplied.
+Founders who get this right preserve the safe harbor on every grant.
+Those who get it wrong typically discover the problem during M&A due diligence or an IRS examination — long after the option grants are out and the cost of fixing the defect has multiplied.

 Get a 409A Valuation That Handles SAFEs Correctly